The Most Dangerous Gambits in Blitz Games

 Opening Moves:

-The Evans Gambit involves White sacrificing a pawn on b4 to gain a lead in development and open the b-file for an attack.
+The Evans Gambit is a pawn sacrifice by White which attempts to gain development and open lines for an attack.

 Why It’s Dangerous in Blitz